 Currently we are roasting coffee from four continents: Africa, North America, South America, and Asia.

 The Coffee Belt circling the globe between the Tropic of Cancer and the Tropic of Capricorn where all coffee is grown

 Kenya AA is grown on the eastern slope of Mount Kenya.
-The “AA” refers to bean size and is the top quality Kenya coffee.
-Kenya AA has a bright acidity, and a winy after taste.
+The “AA” refers to bean size and its top quality.
+Kenya AA has a bright acidity, and a winy aftertaste.
 It is thick and flavourful and sometimes known as the cabernet of coffees.
 We roast this strain medium dark.

-Peru Organic Fair Trade is shade grown mostly in northern Peru at high altitudes in the Andes.
-Because the beans develop slowly the flavours become intense with a pronounced sweetness.
-This coffee with medium acidity is roasted medium or dark and valued as a breakfast coffee.
+Peru Organic is shade-grown mostly in northern Peru at high altitudes in the Andes.
+Because the beans develop slowly the flavours are intensely fruity and sweet.
+We roast Peru medium letting the fruity flavours show through.
+This coffee is valued as a breakfast coffee.

 Costa Rica Tarrazu is an aromatic, complex, full-body, bright coffee with floral and fruity flavours.
 We roast it medium dark.